The Builder Pattern¶

 Had the Builder pattern been used here, the library would instead have offered functions or methods that concealed from client code the structure and classes in the opener - builder - authentication handler hierarchy.

-My claim that the matplotlib pyplot interface is a Builder is complicated by the second-to-last paragraph in the Gang of Four’s chapter on the Builder:
+is complicated by the second-to-last paragraph in the Gang of Four’s

 “Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.”